 10.1 The County Council supports the principle of good corporate governance.
-It has reviewed and accepted the corporate governance policies of its Fund Managers who exercise its voting rights.
+It has reviewed and accepted the corporate governance policies of its Investment manager(s) who exercise its voting rights.
 Votes are cast by proxy.
-Managers provide reports when any voting rights are exercised.
+Investment manager(s) provide reports when any voting rights are exercised.
 Only direct investments in traded equity shares carry such voting rights.